machix/react-google-map-components/README.md

 ## WIP Alert

-1. Not all Google Map components are ported (See [#1](https://github.com/umidbekkarimov/react-google-map-components/issues/1)).
+Not all Google Map components are ported (See [#1](https://github.com/umidbekkarimov/react-google-map-components/issues/1)).
-2. Low code coverage (See [codecov](https://codecov.io/gh/umidbekkarimov/react-google-map-components)).

 ## Usage